CRYSOL is a program for evaluating the solution scattering from

 The program uses multipole expansion of the scattering amplitudes to

 calculate the spherically averaged scattering pattern and takes into account

 different representations of the hydration shell.
 Given SAXS experimental data,

-CRYSOL can fit the theoretical scattering curve by minimizing the discrepancy (chi-square value).
+CRYSOL can fit the theoretical scattering curve by minimizing the discrepancy

-Fitting is done by varying three parameters:
+This fitting is done by varying three parameters: